 Sharpening the Sword of Wisdom

-Join our course on Tibetan Buddhist Debate
+Join a special course on Tibetan Buddhist Debate & Philosophy

 Tibetan Buddhist debate trains us to use critical analysis to determine how the physical world, the mind, and the self exist.
 By developing our own path of reasoning, we can actualise the wisdom that is the natural purity of the mind.
 This wisdom empowers us to overcome ignorance, the root cause of all suffering, and to attain enlightenment.

-Four Modules Providing Foundational & Advanced Understanding of Tibetan Buddhism
+Four Modules Providing Foundational & Advanced Understanding Of Tibetan Buddhism

 The course will teach how to debate and work through the study of four key modules that follow traditional study: